What is electrostatic painting?

-If the gun and the part are too close together, the gun and the part become electrically connected.
-Providing a direct ground directly to the gun.
-Resulting in no electrostatic transfer efficiency improvements
+If the gun and the part are too close together, the gun and the part become electrically connected, providing a direct ground directly to the gun.
+This results in no electrostatic transfer efficiency improvements

 - Or too far away!

-If the gun is too far away - the charged particles will seek out other closer grounds.
-Generally this is the one operating the gun and will tend to put more paint on the operator, than on the part.
+If the gun is too far away, the charged particles will seek out other closer grounds.
+Generally, this is the one operating the gun.
+This tends to put more paint on the operator, than on the part.

 - Avoid the Faraday cage effect

-When trying to paint into corners, there is a tendency for the paint to go towards the closest ground, which isn’t the corner.
-This is known as the faraday cage effect.
+When you're trying to paint into corners, charged paint tends to go towards the closest ground, which isn’t the corner.
+This is known as the Faraday cage effect.
 In order to avoid this, it is easiest to be able lower the voltage or remove the voltage on the gun until this part of the painting process is finished.